atlassian/data-center-helm-charts/docs/docs/examples/logging/efk/EFK.md

    elasticsearch:
      hostname: elasticsearch-master
 ```
-Fluentd tries to parse and send the data to Elasticsearch, but since it's not installed yet the data is lost.
+Fluentd tries to parse and send the data to Elasticsearch, but since it's not installed the data is lost.
 At this point you have logged data in the installed Elasticsearch, and you should install Kibana to complete the EFK stack deployment:

 ### 3. Install Kibana